The Nutritious Life Studio Master Nutrition and Wellness Coach Program Curriculum

 Familiarizing yourself with cardiac medications and their mechanism of action is imperative when working with clients.
 There are so many different types of medications, it can be hard to keep track of and understand all of them.
 In this lesson, we’ll give you a simple and easy to grasp explanation of the most common cardiac medications, including statins, PCSK9 inhibitors, resins, fibrates, niacin, and omega-3 fatty acid ethyl esters.
 We’ll cover the organs these medications act on, common brand names you’ll see clients taking, and how they work to lower triglyceride and cholesterol levels.
 You’ll use this new knowledge to help your clients make smart decisions about cardiac medications, while helping them successfully implement diet and lifestyle changes that promote heart health.

 Module 2: Obesity

 There is so much information to cover when talking about obesity, from the statistics and research, to genetics, to metabolism, to weight loss, to disease and medications- the list goes on.
-We’ll cover all of these topics and more, and teach you how to appropriately counsel obese clients and those who may be considering weight loss surgeries, and teach you how obesity is related to other aspects of our health including sleep and food security.
-Weight loss counseling is not black and white, and as you can tell, we’re always learning more about this epidemic.
+We’ll cover all of these topics and more, and teach you how to appropriately coach obese clients and those who may be considering weight loss surgeries, and teach you how obesity is related to other aspects of our health including sleep and food security.
+Weight loss coaching is not black and white, and as you can tell, we’re always learning more about this epidemic.
 By educating yourself on this topic, you’ll improve the lives and health of your clients and work towards changing the statistics.